pcuzner/fioloadgen/README.md

 fiomgr directly will not load results into the fioservice database or provide the analysis charts.

-With *'remote'* mode, fiodeploy will create a deployment in the target environment where the fioservice will run, and establishes a **port-forward** from you local machine to this pod.
+With *'remote'* mode, fiodeploy will create a deployment in the target environment where the fioservice will run, and establishes a **port-forward** from your local machine to this pod.
 FIO jobs are managed by this pod, and all interactions between the fioservice and the kubernetes platform is performed using the kubernetes API.

 In either deployment model, the workers that perform the I/O tests are deployed using a statefulset.
 The pods created are called 'fioworker-N', with each fioworker pod using a